STEM is for Everyone: Nicholas Saunderson, Blind Mathematician

 Students interested in math can explore careers in a range of math-based fields.
 Learn more about a few of these career paths with these five science career profiles:

-For more information about this series of profiles of scientists with disabilities, see the introductory post: STEM is for Everyone: Scientists with Disabilities.
+For more information about this series of profiles of scientists with disabilities, see the following posts:

 - The World of Blind Mathematicians